A tubular structure of muscle and mucous membrane lining that begins at the mouth and ends at the anus

 - Diarrhea: Overactivation or stimulation of the colon results in frequent and watery stools.
 Generally, this is induced by any harmful microbe ingested through food or poison.

-- Constipation: Fewer and dry bowel movement or hard stool that is difficult to pass out.
+- Constipation: Fewer and dry bowel movements or hard stool that is difficult to pass out.

 - Bloody stool: Stools accompanied by the presence of blood.

 - Heartburn or acidity: Acidic content refluxed into the esophagus.

 - Stomach ulcers: Sore in the stomach lining.
 They are also known as peptic ulcers.